Skip to navigation Skip to content

 • select the debt to waive from the Debt List (OPDL) screen

 • go to the Repayment History (OPRH) screen.
 Adjust the last payment by $0.01 cent.
-Note: reverse this before finalising the debt
+Note: reverse this before finalising the debt.
+If further assistance is required, see Adjusting and adding debt repayments

-Once a waiver is complete, DMIS generates an over-recovered activity for the repaid amount.
-These activities automatically map to Payment Assurance Operations to follow up whether a refund is due to the customer.
+Once a waiver is complete, DMIS generates an over recovered activity for the repaid amount.
+These activities automatically map to Payment Assurance Operations to follow up if a refund is due to the customer.

 Procedure ends here.